TabbyML/tabby/clients/vim/README.md

 # Tabby VIM extension

+TabbyML is compatible with both Vim and NeoVim text editor via a plugin

 ## Requirements

+Before installing the plugin you will need to have installed:

 1. VIM 9.0+ with `+job` and `+textprop` features enabled, or NeoVIM 0.6.0+.
 2. Node.js 16.0+.